-Each year, over 3,000 alumni, parents, faculty, staff, students, and friends of the College contribute about $4 million to the Centenary Fund, making the transformational experience of a Centenary education possible for current and future Ladies and Gents.
+Each year, more than 1,000 alumni, parents, faculty, staff, students, and friends of the College contribute more than $4 million to the Centenary Fund, making the transformational experience of a Centenary education possible for current and future Ladies and Gents.

 How is the Centenary Fund run?

-The Centenary Fund is part of the Philanthropy Program at Centenary College.
-The Philanthropy Office, along with the assistance of key volunteers on the Centenary Fund Board, coordinate the internal operations of the effort by organizing mailings, personal solicitations, phonathons, emails, and other communications.
+The Centenary Fund is an initiative of the Philanthropy Department at Centenary College.
+The Philanthropy Department coordinates the internal operations of the effort by organizing mailings, personal solicitations, phonathons, emails, and social media communications.